Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Indian and Italian food

-All the way in the back of the lounge (around the corner of the pide bakery) you will also find a fairly hidden food station where you can get some very tasty Indian food (chicken tandoori, rice and lentils – one of my own favourites in the lounge).
+All the way in the back of the lounge (around the corner of the pide bakery) you will also find a fairly hidden food station where either Indian or Italian food is cooked.

 Breakfast